ehmprah/frgmnts.blog/docs/f/one-year-core-defense-numbers-learnings.md

 date: 2021-07-31
 ---

 It has been exactly one year since [Core Defense](https://coredefense.ehmprah.com/) was released on Steam and in this post I'll share with you both the hard numbers as well as the lessons I learned along the way.
+If you haven't read it already, I can also recommend my [previous post with lessons learned](/f/how-make-successful-indie-game.html).

 Before we get to it, I'll give you a quick recap of the game's history so far, especially of the things I did after the release on Steam: